Logan Kelly

 Frequently Asked Questions

-What is AI agent policy enforcement?
 AI agent policy enforcement is implementing governance rules through technical mechanisms that act outside an agent's reasoning process, regardless of what the model decides.
 It's distinct from system prompt guardrails, which are suggestions to a probabilistic model and fail under adversarial conditions.
 Policy enforcement requires an external layer — typically at the infrastructure level — that evaluates and acts on agent behavior independently of the model.

-How is AI agent policy enforcement different from system prompt guardrails?
 System prompt instructions are suggestions to a probabilistic model.
 LLMs follow them most of the time — not all of the time.
-Under adversarial conditions (prompt injection, unusual inputs), compliance with system prompt constraints drops significantly.
+Under adversarial conditions (prompt injection, unusual inputs), compliance drops significantly — a 2025 empirical study (arxiv 2504.11168) found that adversarial evasion techniques achieved up to 100% success in some instances against six major guardrail systems including Azure Prompt Shield and Meta Prompt Guard.
 Policy enforcement uses mechanisms outside the model's reasoning: pre-execution gates that block actions before they fire, mid-execution interceptors that apply rules regardless of what the model decided, and post-execution audit that documents every governance decision.
 The model cannot reason its way around these.

-What are the three layers of AI agent policy enforcement?
 Pre-execution enforcement blocks proposed actions before they execute — input inspection, action authorization, spend pre-authorization.
 This is the most powerful position because it prevents consequences before they occur.
 Mid-execution enforcement intercepts the agent's action stream in real time — tool result inspection, sequence-level policy evaluation, budget tracking.
 Post-execution enforcement creates the audit trail and triggers remediation — logging every governance decision with full context, flagging violations for human review, enabling retrospective behavioral analysis.

-What is pre-execution enforcement for AI agents?
 Pre-execution enforcement intercepts a proposed action before it executes.
 The agent has decided it wants to take an action; the policy layer evaluates whether it's permitted to.
 If not, the action is blocked and the agent receives a response explaining the block.
 This is the strongest enforcement position — no data transmitted, no tool called, no cost incurred, no consequences to remediate.
 Pre-execution covers input inspection (PII, injection patterns), action authorization (is this tool call permitted under current conditions?), and spend pre-authorization (does this session have remaining budget?).

-How do you test AI agent policies?
 Policies need a test suite separate from your agent's core behavior tests.
 The suite should verify: known bad inputs are blocked at the right layer; known good inputs pass without friction; budget guardrails trigger at the correct thresholds with the correct responses; PII detection catches targeted patterns at acceptable false positive rates; and audit records are created for all events that require them.
 Running this suite before every deployment that changes policies is the difference between finding out a policy broke in production and finding out in CI.

 Agentic Governance, Explained